enthought/mayavi/docs/source/mayavi/overview.rst

 -------------

-Mayavi2_ seeks to provide easy and interactive visualization of 3D data.
+Mayavi2_ seeks to provide easy and interactive visualization of 3D data, or 3D plotting.
 It does this by the following:

     * an (optional) rich user interface with dialogs to interact with all data and objects in the visualization.